Giving babies a brighter future by unlocking the biological power of human milk.

 The Prolacta Bioscience Foundation works to extend Prolacta’s corporate mission into the community by promoting the understanding of human health and development, empowering parents, and nurturing our communities.

-Since 2019, the Foundation has proudly contributed to more than 20 nonprofit organizations championing these important causes.
+Since 2019, the Foundation has proudly contributed to 29 nonprofit organizations championing these important causes.

 The Prolacta Bioscience Foundation was created in 2019 to advance science and strengthen the communities in which Prolacta employees work and live.
 Our foundation provides financial and volunteer support to nonprofit partners working to promote the understanding of human health and development, empower parents and nurture our local communities.